CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 - `entity_type`

-  Currently this can only be "Lab".
-In the future we will expand the QLB specification to include "Courses", "Quests", and other content that Qwiklabs supports.
+  Currently this can only be `Lab` or `Course`.
+In the future we will expand the QLB specification to include `Quiz`, and other content that Qwiklabs supports.

 - `schema_version`

   This notes which version of this spec the bundle is using.
-Currently, the only valid value is "1" but this will change as new features get added.
+Currently, the only valid value is `1` but this will change as new features get added.

 ### Default Locale